The Best Netflix Movies To Celebrate International Women’s Day 2017

 Desk Set

-A woman her peers takes a stand against a TV network executive when they fear he is planning to replace them with computers.
+A woman and her peers take a stand against a TV network executive when they fear he is planning to replace them with computers.

-She was a record Oscar-winning actress (four-time Best Actress nominee and winner), she played by her own rules, and with a sixty-year career she was a pioneer and inspiration for actresses and women everywhere; it’s hard to talk about strong independent women on this day without mentioning Katharine Hepburn.
+She was a record Oscar-winning actress (four-time Best Actress nominee and winner), she played by her own rules, and with a 60-year career she was a pioneer and inspiration for actresses and women everywhere; it’s hard to talk about strong independent women on this day without mentioning Katharine Hepburn.
 But if the talented actress had one weakness, it was Spencer Tracey.

 Desk Set was their eighth (out of nine) movie together, and this delightful romantic comedy is just as refreshing now as it was when it first debuted in 1957.
-This film is a pleasant take on the battle of the sexes and it was rebellious for its time.
+This film is a pleasant take on the battle of the sexes, and it was rebellious for its time.
 For those wanting more of Katharine Hepburn on Netflix, you can also watch The African Queen and On Golden Pond.

 Big Eyes

 Walter Keane was one of the most prominent artists of the ’50s and ’60s; the painter was known for revolutionizing popular art with his trademark theme of big eyes.
-But it was eventually revealed that Walter wasn’t the creative genius everyone thought he was, that title belonged to the real person who painted the art—his wife.
+But it was eventually revealed that Walter wasn’t the creative genius everyone thought he was — that title belonged to the real person who painted the art—his wife.
 Amy Adams portrays Margaret Keane in this story that centers on her paintings, her turbulent marriage, and her awakening as an artist.
 Cinemixtape describes why this is one of the best movies on Netflix.

 “The result is a lovingly crafted, uncommonly astute look at gender roles in American families.
 Margaret and Walter Keane are fascinating artifacts of an era gone by, but not forgotten, drawn so well here – in beaming technicolor! – that most would be remiss not to pay a visit.”